Using deep learning to construct stochastic local search SAT solvers with performance bounds: Methods

-We define the \emph{oracle-based MT} and the \emph{oracle-based WalkSAT} algorithms in Algorithm~\ref{alg:oracle_based_moser} and Algorithm~\ref{alg:oracle_based_walksat} respectively.
-Both of these algorithms generalise their non oracle-based counterpart, since the latter are simply the special cases of the former for the case that the uniform oracle is used.
+We define the \emph{oracle-based MT} and the \emph{oracle-based WalkSAT} algorithms in Algorithm~\ref{alg:oracle_based_moser} and Algorithm~\ref{alg:oracle_based_walksat}, respectively.
+Both of these algorithms generalize their non-oracle-based counterpart since the former coincides with the latter when using the uniform oracle.
 The choice of sampling probabilities in the update set of Algorithm~\ref{alg:oracle_based_walksat} are inspired by the ProbSAT algorithm in Ref.~\cite{probsat} as they put more weight on choosing a variable $v$, the higher the likelihood under $P_O$ of sampling a state with a flipped value assignment.
 Here and in the remainder, for any set of variables $V$ and any $x_V \in \{0,1\}^{|V|}$, we write